neworldwebsites/certificates/README.md

 Always pushes me to want to understand more in depth each fundamental of the languages of the web development.

 ## Organisation
-Une progression lente sans aucunes précipitations, pour obtenir une fondation solide et robuste.
+Une progression lente sans aucune précipitation, pour obtenir une fondation solide et robuste.

 A slow progression without any precipitation, to obtain a solid and robust foundation.